MosesMendoza/text-inflector/README.md

-# textblob-server
+# text-inflector
+Goal: a simple, lightweight service:
+- Generating parts of speech tags for a body of text
+- Obtaining the form of a word given a parts of speech tag

-Run textblob as an API behind FastAPI in a docker container.
-Currently the only supported action is `tags` but more may be added.
+This service doesn't have any logic other than to wrap APIs from TextBlob and Lemminflect.
+This runs [textblob](https://github.com/sloria/TextBlob) and [lemminflect](https://github.com/bjascob/LemmInflect) as APIs behind FastAPI in a docker container.
+Currently the only supported action from textblob is `tags` but more may be added.
+The only supported action from lemminflect is `getInflection`.
 Contributions are welcome.
 Note this doesn't do anything with certs/ssl/tls/https.
-Setting up your cluster for ssl termination isn't in scope here.
+Setting up a cluster for ssl termination isn't in scope here.

 ## Container
 Builds on the FastAPI official container image from https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastap/ per the FastAPI [deployment docs](https://fastapi.tiangolo.com/deployment/docker) for Python 3.7.